JamesDorling/JavaPlayground/README.md

 # Java Playground

 This is where I come to practice Java, be it with coding challenges or just general practice.
 This is also set up so that I can test my code.
+There are many 'Main' entrypoints in this application, as this repo is supposed to just be a place for me to make a bunch of different things and expand my knowledge of Java, this is not a repo for just one application.

 ## Contents
 ### [Challenges](#challenges)